techy2245/techy2245/README.md

 - 👋 Hi, I’m @techy2245
-- 👀 I’m interested in new application in android and windows apps and try to learn and try out these new features in these softwares
+- 👀 I’m interested in trying out new open source applications in android and windows apps and try out new features in these softwares
 - 🌱 I’m currently learning in Standard 10
 - 💞️ I’m going to start developing new apps after a few months...
 - 📫 How to reach me https://t.me/sinne_sin